samisbakedham/finn/doc/pruning.md

 efficiency.
 Indeed, a trusted or pre-validated full blockchain state only requires unspent transaction outputs, which could be tiny.

-The MWC blockchain includes the following types of data (we assume prior understanding of the Mimblewimble protocol):
+The finn blockchain includes the following types of data (we assume prior understanding of the Mimblewimble protocol):

 1. Transaction outputs, which include for each output: